31 Jan Disappointment

 It’s going to happen; we just don’t always know when.

-Disappointment also offers a twist, the uncanny knack of reinforcing our sense of not good enough, just what we all needed to feel following the event itself.
+Disappointment also offers a twist, the uncanny knack of reinforcing our sense of not good enough, just what we, as survivors needed.
+More of that.

 Regardless, its’ here to stay and the acid test is in how we manage it.

-Making sense of it was the challenge and that’s where my lesson lay.
-Seeing it for what it was, trusting that the right path would appear alongside knowing when to walk onto it.
+I have learned the hard way that it all comes down to trust.
+Trusting that the right thing will happen and trying to make sense of it is usually the challenge and that’s where the big lesson usually lies.
+Seeing it for what it is, trusting that the right path will appear alongside knowing when to walk onto it.

 Having disappointment in our lives helps us.
 It makes us vulnerable and therefore anxious; we have to dig deep to overcome and master these feelings before we can move to accepting them.
-We need to give ourselves time and lots of compassion to do this, and sometimes that’s the hardest of all.
+We need to give ourselves time and lots of compassion to do this, and sometimes that’s the hardest challenge of all.
 We can quite easily and quickly fall into ‘the not good enough’ category, and though inevitable, it’s the complete opposite of what we need in that moment.
-As Brenee Brown author of the book ‘The Power of Vulnerability’ says “Vulnerability is not knowing victory or defeat, it’s understanding the necessity of both; it’s engaging.
-It’s being all in.”
-We need to honour ourselves for at least throwing our hat in the ring and engaging in life.
-We do know people who live in the safe zone, who live lives without attempting to try new things simply because there’s no surprises.
-It takes courage to step outside our comfort zone to try something different or submit that book proposal, and it’s a good time to recognise that.
+For some of us, we live in the safe zone, live our lives without attempting to try new things simply because there’s no surprises or challenges and it feels safer.
+It takes courage to step outside our comfort zone to try something different.
+For others of us, we are engaging more fully in life because we feel we can, and that is to be honoured as well.
+Wherever you sit on this, acknowledge, and recognise (please), what you have achieved.

-Disappointment is inevitable, life doesn’t go smoothly all the time and honestly, we would not grow resilience or courage if it wasn’t part of our experience.
+Be aware, that regardless of which group you align with: Disappointment is inevitable, life doesn’t go smoothly all the time and, we would not grow resilience or courage if it wasn’t part of our experience.

 Feeling it, accepting it and learning from it are all valuable lessons.